Esther: Historicity

 Some scholars speculate that the story was created to justify the Jewish appropriation of an originally non-Jewish feast.
 The festival which the book explains is Purim, which is explained as meaning "lot", from the Babylonian word puru.
 One popular theory says the festival has its origins in a historicized Babylonian myth or ritual in which Mordecai and Esther represent the Babylonian gods Marduk and Ishtar, while others trace the ritual to the Persian New Year, and scholars have surveyed other theories in their works.
-Some scholars have defended the story as real history, but the attempt to find a historical kernel to the narrative is considered "likely to be futile" in a study by Sara Raup Johnson.
+Some scholars have attempted defended the story as real history, but the attempt to find a historical kernel to the narrative is considered "likely to be futile" in a study by Sara Raup Johnson.

+Scholar Morteza Arabzadeh Sarbanani argues that the author of the Masoretic Esther was familiar with the workings of the Achaemenid empire, but because this knowledge exists alongside historical errors, Morteza argues it was a deliberate choice so the story functions primarily as a narrative rather than a strict historical record.

 Interpretations

 The Book of Esther begins by portraying Esther as beautiful and obedient, though a relatively passive figure.
 Throughout the story, she evolves into a character who takes a decisive role in her own future and that of her people.
 According to Sidnie White Crawford, "Esther's position in a male court mirrors that of the Jews in a Gentile world, with the threat of danger ever present below the seemingly calm surface."
-Esther is compared to Daniel in that both represent a "type" for Jews living in Diaspora, and hoping to live a successful life in an alien environment.

 According to Susan Zaeske, by virtue of the fact that Esther used only rhetoric to convince the king to save her people, the story of Esther is a "rhetoric of exile and empowerment that, for millennia, has notably shaped the discourse of marginalized peoples such as Jews, women, and African Americans", persuading those who have power over them.

+John Gill identifies the conversion of Persian allies (Esther 8:17) as an example of 'conversion under duress' but does not discount alternative explanations.
+They include the new converts being the impressed by the 'Divine Providence' working in the Jews' favor and seeking the blessings of Esther and Mordecai.